 Where to Deliver Your Gift

-Please make delivery arrangements with the Library prior to dropping off materials donations.
-We have very limited space and need to discuss the contents and officially accept your donation you delivery it.
-When packing boxes, please enclose a note with the name and address of the person, estate, organization, company or other agency that is donating the material.
-These notes enable the Library to send a letter of acknowledgment.
+Please make delivery arrangements with the Library prior to dropping off donations.
+We have very limited space and need to discuss the contents and officially accept your donation before you delivery it.

 For current Library hours, location or to print map and parking information, please view our contact information.

-Each gift to the the Cornish Library is reported to the Cornish Office of Institutional Advancement and acknowledged with a letter.
+Gift items that are added to the library collection are reported to the Cornish Office of Institutional Advancement and acknowledged with a letter.
 Acknowledgments typically include the date the donation was received, a brief description of the donation and the total number of items donated.
 If you are making a donation and require an itemized list of titles, we recommend that you prepare an inventory list of your materials and include a copy of that list with your donations.

 Donor Recognition on Gifted Materials

 Upon request, the Library can add bookplates to gifted materials showing the donor’s name.
 We reserve the right to make exceptions for certain formats or rare or fragile materials.
 Some donors prefer not to be publicly recognized.
 Please advise the Library of your preference.